-So, in today’s conversation, we’re going to focus around semi-absentee ownership of a franchise.
-Vast majority of franchises are not set up for semi-absentee ownership.
-And it’s Bill’s job to help you navigate all the franchise opportunities.
-Figure out which one might be the right fit to match that with your time management, your industries of A payment from a borrower or deposit-taking financial institution to a lender or depositor of an amount above repayment of the principal sum, at…, investment amount, etc. So, Bill, really appreciate having you on today.
+Therefore, in today’s conversation, we’re going to focus on semi-absentee ownership of a franchise.
+Vast majority of franchises don’t get set up for semi-absentee ownership.
+And it’s Bill’s job as a consultant to help you navigate all the franchise opportunities.
+Figure out which one might be the right fit to match that with your time management, your industries of interest, investment amount, etc. Bill, really appreciate having you on today.

-Bill: Yeah, happy to be here.
-It’s a bit of a hot topic with me.
+B: Yeah, happy to be here.
+It’s a bit of a hot topic for me.

-Patrick: And remind me before you got into the A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business… consulting space, you were working in wealth management?
+P: And remind me before you got into the franchise consulting space, you were working in wealth management?

-Patrick: Okay.
-So, I can imagine a lot of those type of persons that are using Morgan Stanley services on the wealth management side, they have their business.
+P: Okay.
+I can imagine a lot of those types of persons that are using Morgan Stanley services on the wealth management side.
+They have their business.
 They’re interested in investing in stocks, ETFs.
 But they might want to also invest in a business that they’re not working full time in, right?

-Bill: Yeah.
-I mean, when I first started looking into the whole franchise broker A particular form or branch of economic or commercial activity.
-Subindustries are often referred to as categories on Vettedbiz.com, it kind of hit me like a ton of bricks.
+B: Yeah.
+I mean, when I first started looking into the whole franchise broker/consultant industry, it kind of hit me like a ton of bricks.
 Because, as a branch manager, I had about 50 financial advisors that work for me.
 And I would spend about half of my day helping them improve their client experience.
-And, the other half of the day was spent talking to competition and trying to get top producing financial advisors of UBS and Wells Fargo, or Merrill Lynch to franchises and come to work Morgan Stanley.
+And, the other half of the day was all talking to competition and trying to get top producing financial advisors of UBS and Wells Fargo, or Merrill Lynch to franchises and come to work with Morgan Stanley.

-So, once I kind of dug into this, I quickly figured out that the skill set to be successful at that.
+That’s why, once I kind of dug into this, I quickly figured out that the skill set to be successful at that.
 And I was very successful at it, is very similar to what it is for this.
-It’s helping people figure out what it is they’re trying to accomplish, dig into the database, check all the boxes, and, you know, match them up with a handful of things that would be a really good fit for, so.
+It’s helping people figure out what it is they’re trying to accomplish, dig into the database, check all the boxes, and, you know, match them up with a handful of things that would be a really good fit for.

-Patrick: What’s your typical client?
-Is it someone coming right out of college or they’re more The year a Business for Sale was established.
-If the business has been running for a minimum of ten years, Vetted Biz will qualify… in their career?
+P: What’s your typical client?
+Is it someone coming right out of college or they’re more established in their career?

-Bill: I do a lot of work on LinkedIn, and my average client is probably somewhere between 40 and 60 years old, has been in corporate America for 10 to 30 years.
-He has got a little bit a Value of all the non-financial and financial assets of a business buyer.
-There is usually a minimum net worth requirement to qualify as a… built up.
+B: I do a lot of work on LinkedIn, and my average client is probably somewhere between 40 and 60 years old, has been in corporate America for 10 to 30 years.
+He has got a little bit of a net worth built up.
 He has probably got a significant chunk of money in a retirement plan or a 401(k) plan.

-And, you know, maybe they just took a severance package, and, maybe, it’s not the first time that that’s happened.
-And they wake up in the morning and light bulb goes off and they go, “You know what.
+And maybe they just took a severance package, and, maybe, it’s not the first time that’s happened.
+And they wake up in the morning and light bulb goes off and they go, “You know what?
 I’m done with corporate America.
-I’ve been thinking about start my own business for a long time, and now is the time to really dig into that to see if it’s going to work for me.”
+I’ve been thinking about starting my own business for a long time, and now is the time to really dig into that to see if it’s going to work for me.”
 That is probably half of my clientele.

-Patrick: Okay.
-So, you have those folks that got a nice severance, they have the capital.
+P: Okay.
+Then, you have those folks that got a nice severance; they have the capital.
 And I imagine they’re willing to work, they have the hours.
 The opportunity cost isn’t so high, but you also have those 40 to 60 years old that have a nice paycheck.
 100K, 150K, 200K, and leaving that.
 Especially if their partner is not making the same amount of money is probably a bigger step, right?

-Bill: Yeah.
-I mean, if that person is the main breadwinner in a household and they’re younger.
+B: Yeah.
+I mean, if that person is the main breadwinner in a household, and they’re younger.
 That combination of things makes it harder for them to just walk away from a six-figure paycheck.
-If the person is closer to that 60-year-old mark, and, you know, they built up some network over the last couple of decades to be able to fund a The term startup refers to a company in the first stages of operations.
-Startups are founded by one or more entrepreneurs who want to… of a business and support their own household is not such an arduous task form.
+If the person is closer to that 60-year-old mark, and, you know, they built up some network over the last couple of decades to be able to fund a startup of a business and support their own household is not such an arduous task form.

-Which brings us to what you and I were talking about the conference is that the number of franchisors out there that will allow for semi-passive ownership of the onset, meaning, they can hire a manager on day one to run the business form.
+Which brings us to what you and I were talking about.
+The conference is that the number of franchisors out there that will allow for semi-passive ownership of the onset, meaning, they can hire a manager on day one to run the business form.
 I think the industry has realized that to attract the kind of people they want, they’re going to need to morph their business model to accommodate that.
-And, I think, that’s happened over the last 10 years, because you see, more, and more, and more that will allow for them on day one.
+And, I think, that’s happened over the last 10 years, because you see more and more that will allow for them on day one.

 If there’s real estate involved, you’re signing the lease.
 Other than that, you have absolutely no involvement in the business.
 And for the people of the younger end of that age spectrum that we’ve been talking about, they’re maybe the 40 to 50 years old, and they really like to own their own business now, they don’t wanna wait another 10 years, but they just can’t afford to walk away from that six-figure paycheck.

-Bill: Exactly.
-And so that allows them to get the business running, and, maybe, they let the in-house field management team run the business for the first 12 or 18 months and ramp the revenue up to the point where the person can draw enough money out of the business to replace that lost Income, also known as earnings or profits, is money that a person or a business receives in return for working, providing a product or….
+B: Exactly.
+And so that allows them to get the business running, and, maybe, they let the in-house field management team run the business for the first 12 or 18 months and ramp the revenue up to the point where the person can draw enough money out of the business to replace that lost income.
 And they almost kinda use the in-house field management team as like a set a training wheels.
 Not only does it buy them some time to get the business ramped up, but it also allows them to sit in the background and watch and learn.

-So, there’s not many of them that offer that right now, but we’re starting to see more and more, and learned about a couple few more new ones when we were to conference a couple of weeks ago.
+There’s not many of them that offer that right now, but we’re starting to see more and more, and learned about a couple few more new ones when we were to conference a couple of weeks ago.
 And I’m hoping that more and more the franchisors… look, I realized it’s a big undertaking from the reason they’re franchising…

-Bill: Yeah.
+B: Yeah.
 They don’t want to run 700 different locations.
-But, I think, if they could look at this through the lens of, you know, we’ll help you run the business for the first year and, maybe, we can do that for 20, or 40, or 50 franchisees a year.
+But, I think, if they could look at this through the lens of, we’ll help you run the business for the first year.
+Maybe, we can do that for 20, or 40, or 50 franchisees a year.
 And very few people want the franchisor to run the business for ’em forever.
 They want to run it in the beginning to get the business ramped up.
 They can stand in the background watch, and learn.
-So, it’s going to take some additional staff for most of the franchisors to be able to do that.
-But most of the franchisors will tell you off the record that the locations that their field management team are running are performing better than their franchisees
+That’s why it’s going to take some additional staff for most of the franchisors to be able to do that.
+But most of the franchisors will tell you off the record that the locations that their field management team is running are performing better than their franchisees.

-Patrick: Well, some franchisors diclose that.
-Like, you know, Marco’s Pizza will break down corporate locations versus franchise locations, which essentially that’s what it is.
-If it’s their field management team running the location, it’d be more, you’d think the financials are more turning as if they were a corporately owned and operative one.
+Patrick: Well, some franchisors disclose that.
+For example, Marco’s Pizza will break down corporate locations versus franchise locations, which essentially that’s what it is.
+If it’s their field management team running the location, you’d think the financials are more turning as if they were a corporately owned and operative one.

-Patrick: It’s kind of like a proof too that the concept works that there’s enough margin in the business to have a day-to-day manager from day one, which that will eliminate 80%, 90% of franchises.
+P: It’s a kind of proof, too, that the concept works that there’s enough margin in the business to have a day-to-day manager from day one, which that will eliminate 80%, 90% of franchises.
 Where, maybe, it’s just not that great of a business.
-Or it’s going to take a year or two years like a staffing franchise to really break even and have the owner drying A dividend is the distribution of some of a company’s earnings to a class of its shareholders, as determined by the company’s board of… out.
-And that’s something that you should be mindful of, you know, when you pass breakeven and when are you starting to get money out of a business?
+Or it’s going to take a year or two years like a staffing franchise to really break even and have the owner drying dividends out.
+And that’s something that you should be mindful of when you pass breakeven and when are you starting to get money out of a business?

-Patrick: And for those, I mean, there should be a wake up for franchisors, especially, emerging concepts that are trying hard to recruit franchisees and maybe spinning their wheels to look at this option.
+P: And for those, I mean, there should be a wake up for franchisors, especially emerging concepts that are trying hard to recruit franchisees and maybe spinning their wheels to look at this option.
 Bill, for the franchisors that allow an owner to maybe just work 5, 10, 15 hours a week, could you walk me through that process and kinda how that works selecting franchisors?

-Patrick: The number one reason is be your own boss.
+P: The number one reason is to be your own boss.
 I was kind of surprised, but I saw the results of a survey, and that was the number one reason.
-It wasn’t financial related.
-It was just lifestyle, just be your own boss.
+It wasn’t financially related.
+It was just a lifestyle, just be your own boss.

-Bill: Yap, exactly.
+B: Yap, exactly.
 When I’m going through my initial discovery conversation, they want me to put together a list of all possible concepts for them to consider.
 That is one of the obvious questions that I will ask them.
-Look, there’s fully passive ownership structure which is a very few.
+Look, there’s a fully passive ownership structure, which is a very few.
 Other end of the perspective is owner-operator.
-Where whatever you’re doing, you’re going to be there doing it all day every day.
+Where whatever you’re doing, you’re going to be there doing it all day, every day.

-That’s the other end of the spectrum, there’s also very few in that camp.
+That’s the other end of the spectrum.
+There’s also very few in that camp.
 But most of them are in the semi-passive.
-Ttake that semi-passive ownership category kind of split it into two parts.
+Take that semi-passive ownership category kind of split it into two parts.
 They allow a manager to run the business from day one.
-Or do you have to run the business for some sector your time.
+Or do you have to run the business for some sector your time?
 Before they’ll allow you to turn it over.
 And there are pros and cons to both.
-In a lot of businesses I see the need to have the owner running the business for the first year so they really understand what they’re getting into.
+In a lot of businesses, I see the need to have the owner running the business for the first year so they really understand what they’re getting into.

-Bill: There’s a lot of businesses that I kind of break it out when I get into the conversation with a client.
+B: There’ are a lot of businesses that I kind of break it out when I get into the conversation with a client.
 We start talking about different concepts is that some business to consumer businesses are very heavy advertising-impacted.
 And others, there’s no advertising at all of marketing.
 It’s about getting out in front of who your referral sources are, and who will direct business your way.
 It’s important for the business owner to be the guy who’s the face of the business.
-At least, for the first year or two to build those relationships.
-So, those referral sources will do the thing for you.
-So…
+At least for the first year or two to build those relationships.
+Those referral sources will do the thing for you…

 Patrick: For sure.
 In terms of your franchise consulting practice, you’re the owner.
 You couldn’t hire someone to do your job with the type of role you’re in.